Sori Siregar

-Sori Siregar (born in Medan, Sumatra, on 12 November 1939) is an Indonesian writer whose full name is Sutan Sirovi Sori Siregar.
+Sori Siregar (12 November 1939 – 21 June 2021) is an Indonesian writer whose full name is Sutan Sirovi Sori Siregar.
 After graduating his high school in Medan (1959), he continued his higher education in Medan and started writing in 1960.
 Since then he wrote short stories for 18 years, and wrote his first novel in 1980.
 He is a younger brother of Ridwan Siregar.

 Life and work

 Being active in literary world, he attended the Indonesian writers conference (Konferensi Karyawan Pengarang Seluruh Indonesia (KKPI) in Jakarta (1964), the Asian PEN Club conference in Taipei, Taiwan, the 37th International PEN Club conference in Seoul, Korea Selatan, and in 1970–1971 the International Writing Program, the University of Iowa, Iowa City, USA.